troyraen/PGB_testing/deploy2cloud_Aug2020/kafka-setup-access.md

 1. Find out where Kafka is installed.
 On the VM using Marketplace, it is in `/opt/kafka`.
-Otherwise, try `/etc/kafka`.
+On the VM using manual install of Confluent Platform, components are scattered around a bit; look in:
+    - `/etc/kafka` (example properties and config files)
-The following assumes we are on the VM using the Marketplace stack.
+    - `/bin` (e.g., for `kafka-console-consumer` and `confluent-hub`) The following assumes we are on the VM using manual install of Confluent Platform.

+2. Create a working directory.
+In the following I use `/home/troy_raen_pitt/consume-ztf`

 2. This requires two authorization files:
     1. `krb5.conf`, which should be at `/etc/krb5.conf`
     2. `pitt-reader.user.keytab`.
 I store this in the directory `/home/troy_raen_pitt/consume-ztf`; we need the path for config below.

-3. Create `/opt/kafka/kafka_client_jaas.conf ` containing:
+3. Create `kafka_client_jaas.conf ` in your working directory containing (change the `keyTab` path if needed):
 ```
 KafkaClient {
     com.sun.security.auth.module.Krb5LoginModule required